CUBRID/cubrid-manual/en/sql/tuning.rst

         AND a.nation_code = 'KOR';

 There are no predicates in the inline-view of the query above.
-If the query transformation doesn't work, the *athlete* table would have been fully scanned and joined before filtering with the condition *a.nation_code = 'KOR'*.
+If the query transformation doesn't work, the *athlete* table would have been fully scanned, creating a temporary result, joined, and filtering with the condition *a.nation_code = 'KOR'*.

 However, if the query is transformed as follows by using **Predicate Push**, it can be optimized to reduce the amount of data being queried.